 If you’re in need of a silent blender, the five products covered in this guide should easily provide you with the reduced sound operation that you need.
 Each of these is a high-quality model, and you should easily be able to find the type of product you’re looking for amongst the choices.

 With that said, not all of the products that have been covered in this guide can be the absolute best quiet blender.
 With that in mind, there is one that stands out above the rest.
-The Blendtec Pro 800 with Wildside Jar just outperforms the other blenders that we’ve covered — thanks to its default 67 decibel sound levels, its impressive 3.5 horsepower motor, and its unique blending system that virtually smashes any type of food.
+The Blendtec Pro 800 with Wildside Jar just outperforms the other blenders that we’ve covered — thanks to its unique blending system that virtually smashes any type of food.

-Additionally, this is also a very high-tech product; its capacitive touch interface is almost futuristic, and it is even illuminated for late night blending.
+Additionally, this is also a very high-tech product; its capacitive touch interface is almost futuristic, and it is even illuminated for late-night blending.
 The touch slider also makes it very easy to set the precise power level that you need in order to blend to the specific consistency that you prefer.
-It also helps that Blendtec includes a 10-year warranty with the product, which they call the “world’s quietest blender.”

 While some blenders in this guide come close, the Blendtec Pro 800 just wins out in the end and has a little bit of something for just about any user.